Love Is a Mental Disorder—Love Is Psychosis—The Dark Side of Love: On Shakespeare’s ANTONY AND CLEOPATRA: Three Video Essays

 In Scene Five of Act One, we are back in Alexandria again!
 This is not an Aristotelian play, violating, as it does, the unity of space.
 The unity of space means that a play takes place at a single location for the entirety of its duration—this is a rule that Aristotle mandates and that Shakespeare follows in The Comedy of Errors.
 This is very much a disunified play.
 It is a sprawling, extravagant, opulent pantomime.
 One of the most striking things about the play is that it transfers us across the world.
 First, we are in Alexandria.
 Then, we are shuttled to Rome (in Act One: Scene Four).
 Now, in the fifth scene of the first act, we are back in Alexandria again.
 The play is a bit like a teleportation machine, transposing us from one place to another, and a time machine, shuttling us from one time to another.

-We next see Cleopatra lounging on her divan like an odalisque and asks her minion Charmian for a drink: “Give me to drink mandragora” [I:v].
+We next see Cleopatra lounging on her divan like an odalisque, asking her minion Charmian for a drink: “Give me to drink mandragora” [I:v].
 Madragora is mandrake juice—it’s a kind of narcoticizing juice.
 Again, as I discussed in the first video of this series, love is related to narcosis in this play.
 For indeed, love is the drug, the drug par excellence.

 In the second scene of the play, the servant girl Charmian’s gives us a chilling anticipation of how the play will end—namely, tragically: Charmian says as she is getting her palm read: “I love long life better than figs” [I:ii].
 At the play’s gruesome conclusion, Cleopatra serves herself a dish of figs garnished with a venomous asp.